Episode

 .

-morale around camp is just so low right now.
-Susan is sick and Dana's
+Connie: The morale around camp is just so low right now.
+Susan is sick and Dana's all upset.

 .